Pylons-tech/pylons/docs/pylons-docs/content/dev-tool/page-1.md

 go run main.go parse update-cookbook “path/to/json/file”
 ```

-The update-recipe command intakes a json file with an updated recipe and updates the recipe with a matching Id on the chain to match the recipein the json file.
+The update-recipe command intakes a json file with an updated recipe and updates the recipe with a matching Id on the chain to match the recipe in the json file.
 In order for the update to succeed, the version number must be updated.

 ## How to Verify Recipe On-Chain (bdjuno or pylonsd)